Mario-chico/mysite/src/content/blog/en/power.md

 Then comes the volume and intensity

 - It goes from 30-80% of your repetition maximum.
-- You continue using method 3-5 (link to strength)
+- You continue using method 3-5 explained in the [Strength](https://elchico.coach/en/blog/strength) blog
-- You explode with each repetition
+- Explode with each repetition
 - If the training is too long and doesn't suit your current lifestyle, consider supersets, just be aware that you will lose about 5% of your gains.

 ### Frequency